os6sense/sunra_ffs_relay/README.md

 CONFIGURATION
 -------------
-configration of sunra-ffserver-relay is done via editing /etc/sunra/relay.yml
+configration of sunra_ffserver_relay is done via editing /etc/sunra/relay.yml

 There are two scenarios supported for capture - one where a seperate program captures output from the video capture card and this is piped directly through ffmpeg, the other where ffmpeg captures the audio and video directly.
-Please see the config file for examples.
+Please see the example config file for examples.

 USAGE
 ----------